aaryaamoharir/Operating_Systems_Aaryaa/devlog.md

 the basic part of driver.py is completed but I need to better format the log file, add in error checking that ensures the user is only inputting allowed characters, add in a way to exit to enter a new string not in history

 ---
+### 2025-03-18 17:55 - [Driver]

+program startedERROR No passkey setRESULT Passkey setRESULT AARYAARESULT AARYAADriver program exitQUIT

+---
+### 2025-03-21 14:29 - [Driver]

+program started

+---
+### 2025-03-21 14:29 - [RESULT]

+Passkey set

+---
+### 2025-03-21 14:29 - [RESULT]

+BBSZBB

+---
+### 2025-03-21 14:29 - [RESULT]

+AARYAA

+---
+### 2025-03-21 14:30 - [Driver]

+program exit

+---
+### 2025-03-21 14:31 - [PROGRESS]

+The issue with why the logger was not writing out individual commands per line was because I wasn't ending each logger message in a newline.
+I need to work on allowing a user to go back if they click on using commands from history and then decide to enter in a newline instead

+---